sharat87/sharats.me/posts/2020-03-22-the-magic-of-autohotkey-2.md

 ```

 While this works fine on the face of it, if I hit <kbd>Escape</kbd> after focusing the location bar
 like this, the focus is not returned to the file list.
-I haven't figured out a solution to that, so
+I haven't figured out a solution to that yet,
-that one's open.
+so that one's open.

 ### Open Command Window

 The file explorer has a nice less-known trick.
-If I right click without any files selected with the
+If I right click without any files selected and with
-<kbd>Shift</kbd> key held down, I get an extra option in the context menu, called "Open command
+the <kbd>Shift</kbd> key held down, I get an extra option in the context menu, called "Open command
 window here".
 Clicking on that menu item will open a new command prompt window in the current
 directory.
 This is extremely convenient if you need the command window often (which you might,
 especially if you're a software developer).